Marine Advisory Program

 How our agents work

 At Alaska Sea Grant, our Marine Advisory Program agents conduct our outreach and extension work.
 In other coastal states, Sea Grant calls them extension agents.
 These agents form the backbone of the National Sea Grant College Program, which celebrated its 50th anniversary in 2016.
 Watch this video to learn more about how Sea Grant works.
+Visit the Alaska Sea Grant directory to find our Marine Advisory Program agents and specialists.

 The Marine Advisory Program works to: